ENG-stiens/ENG-stiens-soen341projectF2023/README.md

 - Eden: Responsible for planning the next sprint
 - Kermina: Responsible for Meeting minutes and Organization/presentation
 - Vanisha: Responsible for detailed log of each team contribution
-- Oleksandra: Submitting necessary documents through moodle.
+- Oleksandra: Submitting necessary documents through moodle and for Project Approach and Technology section.

 ## Project Approach and Technology